FAQ: Financial Aid Overview and Eligibility

 - Be a citizen or eligible non-citizen of the United States.

 - Have a valid Social Security Number.
 (Students from the Republic of the Marshall Islands, Federated States of Micronesia, and the Republic of Palau are exempt from this requirement.)

-- Have a high school diploma or a General Education Development (GED) certificate, or have completed homeschooling.
+- Have a high school diploma (or equivalent) or a General Education Development (GED) certificate, or have completed homeschooling.
 If you don't you may still be eligible for federal student aid if you were enrolled in college or career school prior to July 1, 2012.
 For more information see studentaid.ed.gov.

 - Be enrolled in an eligible program as a regular student seeking a degree or certificate.

 - Maintain satisfactory academic progress.